poult-lab/daily-word/english_words_ learning.md

 [noun] {old-fashioned, disapproving} Duhon told a mutual acquaintance within earshot that Howard had at least five **illegitimate children** through five different women.

 "a person whose parents were not married to each other when he or she was born"

+04.objective /əbˈdʒektɪv/

+[n] the main/primary/principal objective.

+"something that you are trying to achieve"

+[adj] an objective analysis/assessment/report.

+"not influenced by personal feelings or opinions; considering only facts" -unbiased-

+> **Purposes are long-term, meaningful goals.** **Objectives are short-term goals**.
+You pursue a purpose because it makes you happy.
+You pursue an objective because it helps you fulfill your purpose.